lambdaSQL/TopK-CQ/README.md

 └─── RankEnum  // Source codes of rank enumeration algorithms from paper "Ranked enumeration of Join Queries with Projection" └─── lambdaSQL // Source codes of lambdaSQL system, with end-to-end parser, rewriter and DuckDB support └─── scripts
-│    └─── DuckDB     // Test scripts for DuckDB
+     └─── DuckDB     // Test scripts for DuckDB
      |      └─── QueryTemplate  // All SQL Queries used in the experiment.  *Original.sql represents the original SQL queries,
      |                          // *ProductK.sql represents the rewrite SQL using the product-k algorithm, *LevelK.sql represents the rewrite SQL using the level-K algorithm.
-│    └─── SparkSQL   // Test scripts for SparkSQL
+     └─── SparkSQL   // Test scripts for SparkSQL
-│    └─── PostgreSQL // Test scripts for PostgreSQL
+     └─── PostgreSQL // Test scripts for PostgreSQL
-└─── techreport.pdf  // Technical report of the paper with appendix.
 ```

 ## SecTopK